openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## Hardware and software requirements
 - **Phone:** The Medtronic driver should work with any android phone that supports Bluetooth connections. **IMPORTANT: Phone manufacturers Bluetooth implementations can vary so how each phone model behaves can vary.
 For example, some phones will handle enabling/disabling Bluetooth differently.
 This can impact the user experience when AndroidAPS needs to reconnect to your Rileylink type device.**
 - **RileyLink Compatible Device:** Android phones cannot communicate to Medtronic pumps without a seperate device to handle communications.
 This device will link with your phone via Bluetooth and with your pump via a compatible radio connection.
-The first such devlice was called a Rileylink but a number of other options are now available which can offer additional functionality.
+The first such device was called a Rileylink but a number of other options are now available which can offer additional functionality.

     - Rileylink available at [getrileylink.org](https://getrileylink.org/product/rileylink916)
     - Orangelink available at [getrileylink.org](https://getrileylink.org/product/orangelink)
     - Emalink (multiple model options) available at [github.com](https://github.com/sks01/EmaLink)
     - Gnarl (some additional DIY required) details available at [github.com](https://github.com/ecc1/gnarl)

-A comparision chart for the various Rileylink compatible devices can be found at [getrileylink.org](https://getrileylink.org/rileylink-compatible-hardware-comparison-chart?fbclid=IwAR2vHbOzla-zmM-cSp4NkOB_23k3spgnaYvCIGRcACcIQ25FJAU_7HRkH2A)
+A comparision chart for the various Rileylink compatible devices can be found at [getrileylink.org](https://getrileylink.org/rileylink-compatible-hardware-comparison-chart)

 ## Configuration of the pump
 The following settings should be configured on the pump in order for AndroidAPS to remotely send commands.
 The steps necessary to make each change on a Medtronic 715 are shown in brackets for each setting.
 The exact steps may vary based on pump type and/or firmware version.